 “If I can make one person feel better about themselves, I will consider this group a success.” —Steve Smith, Arthritis Foundation volunteer

 Arthritis affects 1 in 3 veterans and military service members in the United States.
 If you’re among them, you can connect with other veterans with arthritis in a newly formed virtual support group.
-Meet veterans from across the country during the virtual meet and greet on April 8 at 7:30 p.m.
+Veterans from across the country were invited to a virtual meet and greet on April 8 at 7:30 p.m.
 ET.

 Service members and veterans of our armed forces are hit especially hard by the physical demands of military training and deployment, increasing the risk of osteoarthritis in service members.
 Not only is arthritis significantly more pervasive in the military (1 in 3) as compared to the general population (1 in 4), the cost to the U.S. economy and to individuals living with arthritis is staggering, affecting our military’s readiness, veteran quality of life and related medical expenses.

 The virtual veterans Live Yes!
 Connect Group is led by Steve Smith, a committed Arthritis Foundation volunteer for decades with a long history of military experience.
 Recently, he was honored as the organization’s top national volunteer, receiving the Charles B. Harding Award for Distinguished Service.
 Besides sharing his own family’s experiences of living with juvenile arthritis (JA), Steve salutes the many military service members who have suffered from the effects of arthritis in different forms.
 Though based in the Washington, DC, area, veterans can join the group from anywhere.

 “I have seen what the Arthritis Foundation has accomplished for my family over the past 25+ years,” Steve says.
 “They are part of our family.
 If I can share just a small portion of that with my fellow vets, to maybe make one person feel better about themselves, I will consider this group a success.
 I just want to help.”